What are the elements of a heartfelt apology after the affair?

 Promise that it won’t happen again–indicate what your plan is so that the person is not hurt again.
 This may or may not be effective, depending on where you are at in the recovery process.
 For instance, if you are just after the discovery of the affair, promises made by the cheater will not mean a helluva lot to the betrayed spouse.
 At this point, these are just words and all the pain and betrayal saps the meaning out of them.
 The CS really hasn’t done anything to warrant faith in what they are saying is genuine.

-Many cheaters first attempts at apologizing are really about their own need to escape from pain.
+Many cheaters first attempts at an apology after the affair are really about their own need to escape from pain.
 They think that if their spouse accepts their apology they will be off the hook.
 But this step is about something else entirely.
 This is about looking within oneself and making fundamental changes about the way they think, feel, and behave in order to make sure they will never hurt their spouse again.
 It ain’t easy, it doesn’t happen overnight and it won’t happen just because the CS says it will.

 A form of restitution whenever possible–some actions result in damage, so replace the damaged item; however, some damage cannot be “undone” in which case you might give them what they need in order to feel safe.
 This one is tricky as it can mean different things to different people.
 Some will feel that the damage created by an affair cannot and will not be “undone.”
 Others may feel differently and can come up with some sort of acceptable restitution.